m-a-johnson/star-sync/README.md

 # star-sync

 Watches [Navidrome](https://www.navidrome.org/) for starred tracks and automatically adds the artist and album to [Lidarr](https://lidarr.audio/) for download.
+When Lidarr cannot index a release, the file is rescued to a permanent folder before Aurral rotates it out.

 ## How it works